 The least serious offence relating to driving without a valid license is drive while unlicensed.
 This offence occurs when a person drives on a public road without a valid license but when they have not had their license disqualified, suspended or cancelled.

 A first offence of driving unlicensed is punishable by a fine only.
-A second offence can attract a term of imprisonment.
+A second or subsequent offence can attract a term of imprisonment.

 Driving while cancelled

-The offence of driving while cancelled is committed when a person drives on a public road after the RMS has cancelled their driver’s licence.
-The penalty a person receives for this offence will depend on whether it is their first or second offence of this nature within a five-year period.
-A person may be fined up to $3,300, imprisoned for up to 12 months and disqualified from driving for up to 12 months.
+The offence of driving while cancelled is committed when a person drives on a public road after Transport for NSW has cancelled their driver’s licence.
+The penalty a person receives for this offence will depend on whether it is their first or second or subsequent offence of this nature within a five-year period.
+A person may be fined up to $3300, imprisoned for up to 12 months and disqualified from driving for up to 12 months.

 Driving while disqualified

 The offence of driving while disqualified occurs when a person drives on a public road after their license has been disqualified by a court.
-For a first offence of driving while disqualifies, a person faces a fine o fup to $3,300 and imprisonment for up to six months.
-For a second offence, a person can be fined up to $5,500 and jailed for up to oneyear.
+For a first offence of driving while disqualifies, a person faces a fine of up to $3300 and imprisonment for up to six months.
+For a second or subsequent offence, a person can be fined up to $5,500 and jailed for up to one year.

 Driving while suspended

-The offence of driving while suspended occurs when a person drives on a public road after the RMS had suspended their licence.
-A person can be fined up to $3,300 for this offence jailed for up to six months for a first offence or up to 12 months for a second offence.
+The offence of driving while suspended occurs when a person drives on a public road after Transport for NSW has suspended their licence.
+A person can be fined up to $3300 for this offence jailed for up to six months for a first offence or up to 12 months for a second or subsequent offence.

 The defence of honest and reasonable mistake of fact is open to a person charged with this offence.
-This defence will succeed if the person can show that they were unaware that their licence had been suspended as they had not been notified by the RMS.
+This defence will succeed if the person can show that they were unaware that their licence had been suspended.

 Removing a license disqualification

-If a person’s license has been disqualified by a court, the person can make nn application to shorten or remove the licence disqualification.
+If a person’s license has been disqualified by a court, the person can make an application to shorten or remove the licence disqualification.

 The Local Court can shorten or remove a disqualification period where: